Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 The Walt Disney World Resort has four theme parks: Magic Kingdom, Epcot, Disney’s Hollywood Studios and Disney’s Animal Kingdom.

-While Walt Disney was involved in the creation of Disney World, he passed away five years before its opening in 1971 with Magic Kingdom.
+While Walt Disney was involved in creating Disney World, he passed away five years before its opening in 1971 with Magic Kingdom.
 Epcot opened over a decade later in 1982, followed by Disney's Hollywood Studios in 1989 and Animal Kingdom in 1998.

 Like Disneyland, each theme park includes a variety of themed lands and attractions that are enjoyable for visitors of all ages.